Grieg Now! IGS International Conference and Workshop 2019

 Keynote speaker: Benedict Taylor, Director of Research, Edinburgh College of Art, University of Edinburgh

-Respondent and workshop leader: Kofi Agawu, Professor, City University of New York, Princeton University
+Respondent and seminar leader: Kofi Agawu, Professor, City University of New York, Princeton University

 The performance workshops will be open to a limited number of active participants.
 Individuals or groups may apply within these instrumental categories: solo piano, violin & piano, cello & piano, piano trio, string quartet, voice & piano.

 a non-profit organisation, aiming to create a worldwide network of scholars, performers and music listeners who cherish the music of the Norwegian composer Edvard Grieg.

 The Grieg Academy - Department of Music (UiB)

 The Grieg Academy – Department of Music was established at the University of Bergen in 1995, and is now one of three departments at the Faculty of Fine Art, Music and Design (KMD).
 Our profile is modelled on internationally recognised performing arts environments (classical, jazz, folk music), composition, music therapy, musicology and music education.

 The Centre for Grieg Research at University of Bergen does research on Edvard Grieg's works, his historical importance and cultural relevance in the past and the present.
 The centre's goal is further to contribute to international research on the diverse traditions in Norwegian music after Grieg and the close exchanges between regional music and international currents.